 If you are looking for insight into McKinsey & Company, this is an excellent book.
 McKinsey is widely considered the most prestigious management consulting firm in the world and for good reason.
 (Just look at the numerous boutique firms that boast their staff consists of ex McKinsey consultants.)
 Their approach to identifying problems and selling solutions to their clients are covered with remarkable clarity.
 It certainly would not hurt you to be familiar with this book should you interview with McKinsey.

-Investment Banking: Valuation, Leveraged Buyouts, and Mergers & Acquisitions by Joshua Rosenbaum and Joshua Pearl
+Investment Banking: Valuation Models + Online Course, 2nd Edition by Joshua Rosenbaum and Joshua Pearl

-Not only is this widely considered to be “the” book on valuation, but it may also be a required text in b-school.
-So do yourself a huge favor and get an early start that can also help you impress those summer internship interviewers!
+Not only is this widely considered to be “the” book on valuation, but it may also be a required text at your b-school.
+Now throw in the online course to further sweeten the pot.
+Do yourself a huge favor and get an early start that can also help you impress those summer internship interviewers!

 Investment Banks, Hedge Funds, and Private Equity, Third Edition by David Stowell